BramKaashoek/starwars/packages/greenberrywars-api/README.md

 ## Why Apollo?

 Because I Love Apollo.
-Nothing comes close in functionality and use experience.
+Nothing comes close in functionality and user experience.

+## Why typescript-typedefs?

+Its an open source package I spent 3 days on because I was too lazy to do 15 minutes of work.
+It lets me generate TS types and GraphQL TypeDefs at the same time.

+## Why are the external API calls in the specs not mocked out?

+I would have done that in an actualy production project.